-Barnaby has written a biography of The Prophet Muhammad which was followed by the story of first four Caliphs of Islam, The Heirs of the Prophet.
+Barnaby's acclaimed biography of The Prophet Muhammad was followed by the story of first four Caliphs of Islam, The Heirs of the Prophet.
 Before this he had written half a dozen guidebooks (to Morocco, Tunisia, Cyprus, Scotland and Istanbul) and a History of North Africa (now in its third edition).

 2010 saw the publication of Don McCullin's book, Southern Frontiers, a photographic tour across the Roman ruins of the Levant and the Maghreb to which Barnaby has contributed the text.
 In November 2013, Barnaby Rogerson's Book of Numbers was published by Profile Books.
 William Dalrymple wrote: 'Dangerously addictive, wonderfully witty and crazily wide-ranging and erudite.'
 Barnaby is currently writing A House Divided, the story of the Shia and Sunni schism for Profile.

 Over the last fifteen years he has also written three hundred travel articles, book reviews and historical essays on various North African and Islamic themes.
 This work has appeared in the pages of Vanity Fair, Cornucopia, Condé Nast Traveller, Geographical, Traveller, Guardian, Independent, Telegraph, House & Garden, Harpers & Queen and the TLS.

 His day job is running Eland Publishing with his partner Rose Baring, which specializes in keeping the classics of travel literature in print.
 The hundred or so titles of this growing list can be viewed at www.travelbooks.co.uk.